eddie-an/Wordle-clone/README.md

 <br>
 Since the API endpoint contains only four letter words, this wordle clone has 4 letter words unlike the original wordle game which has 5.

+# How to run the program
+In order to run the program, download the source files on your local machine:
+- index.html
+- style.css
+- wordle.js

+Once installed, the application can be ran by running index.html on localhost.